 Explore the city on the hop-on-hop-off free trams

 The tram-network is completely free within the Melbourne CBD and the Docklands.
 You can hop-on-hop-off without having to purchase a ticket, as long as you travel within these areas.
-Using the free trams is a fun way of getting familiar with the city and see the main attractions including the Botanical Gardens, the Zoo, The Melbourne Museum, Queen Victoria Market.
+Using the free trams is a fun way of getting familiar with the city and see the main attractions, including the Botanical Gardens, the Zoo, The Melbourne Museum, Queen Victoria Market.
 I really love using the trams, and they are best combined with a self-guided walk.

-Don’t miss out on a ride of the 35 Free Tram, this is the tourist route that stops off at the major point of interest in the city ring and the great thing about is that it has a recorded guide during the journey.
+Don’t miss out on a ride of the 35 Free Tram; this is the tourist route that stops off at the major point of interest in the city ring and the great thing about is that it has a recorded guide during the journey.
 So it’s really informative for the first-timers to Melbourne.
-The route starts from Federation Square and it goes in a loop, via Flinders Street.
+The route starts from Federation Square, and it goes in a loop, via Flinders Street.
 You will be able to tour as much as you want crisscrossing the CBD too.
 You can get a Melbourne free tram zone map from the visitor centre or click on the link to download it.

-Go on a first orientation walk of Melbourne
+Go on a first orientation walk of Melbourne.

-Take a free guided walk of Fitzroy Gardens
+Take a free guided walk of Fitzroy Gardens.

 Located at Federation Square, ACMI showcases the moving images in various forms through exhibitions, festivals, films, creative and great educational workshops.
 Even if the arts isn’t one of your interests, you will be surprised, give it a go: this place is a must-see-thing in Melbourne offering brilliant ways to engage with the moving image.

-Go on Melbourne self-guided-walks
+Go on Melbourne self-guided-walks.

 There are seven walks that you can do by yourself.
 And they are all fun and different.
-From historical venues, lush green parklands, to spectacular bridges, sculptures, to the waterfront with a promenade walk along Southbank, to arcades and street art lanes in the city heart, here is the full list of self-guided walks.
+From historical venues, lush green parklands, to spectacular bridges, sculptures, to the waterfront with a promenade walk along Southbank, to arcades and street art lanes in the city heart, here are the full list self-guided walks.